 With the ignition switch in ACCESSORY (I) or ON (II), insert the disc into the CD slot.
 Push the disc in halfway, the drive will pull it in the rest of the way and begin to play.
 The number of the track that is playing is shown in the display.

 You can also play 3-inch (8-cm) discs without using an adapter ring.
-In all cases, play only standard round discs.
-Odd-shaped CDs may jam in the drive or cause other problems.
+Play only standard round discs.
+Oddshaped CDs may jam in the drive or cause other problems.